 The Jews said, “Women must not learn”, and so did the heathen.
 Thus says Satan.
 Today, many Christian leaders say, “Woman was deceived once and she is prone to deception.
 Therefore she cannot be allowed to learn to teach!”
 There is an if to Paul’s instructions to women.
 She must continue in faith etc. Therefore, she must learn the faith and learn to teach it to others of both sexes.

-WOMEN USED BY GOD UNDER THE OLD COVENANT
+WOMEN USED BY GOD UNDER THE LAW

 IN WAYS SIMILAR TO THAT OF MEN